 |

-"Train for your sport."
+for your sport."
 That's what the fitness instructors are telling us these days.
-And it's true; you need to train
+And it's true; you need to train your body

-your body to be able to meet the particular physical demands of any athletic activity.
-But what exactly does "sport-specific
+to be able to meet the particular physical demands of any athletic activity.
+But what exactly does "sport-specific training"

-quickly, scramble to get to wide balls, and use the core of the body to provide balance and rotate through ground strokes,
+scramble to get to wide balls, and use the core of the body to provide balance and rotate through ground strokes, all while

-all while hitting with power and accuracy.
+hitting with power and accuracy.
 These skills don't just happen; they're all built on a solid fitness foundation.
+Because

 should be an integral part of every tennis player's training plan.